ryandharmawira/DicodingStoryCompose/README.md

   * Registration
 * Main
   * Home - shows lists of stories
-  * Add Story - users can add/capture a photo, write a description and upload it.
+  * Add Story - users can add/capture a photo, write a description and upload it
   * Maps - shows Google Maps and marks stories location
   * About - shows a dummy page